riteshpakala/Granite/README.md

 ### Thanks

 Also a huge shoutout to [@din](https://github.com/din).
 They have helped me through so much, when it came to learning iOS development, Metal, you name it.
 CS courses in University do not come close to their mentorship.
-The Signal idea comes from their interpration of architecture: [Compose](https://github.com/din/compose)
+The Signal idea comes from their interpretation of architecture: [Compose](https://github.com/din/compose)

 # High Level Overview